sfeir-open-source/sfeir-school-rxjs/docs/markdown/operators/operators.md

 <br>

-> Subscription is impure but combinaison is not
+> Subscription is impure but combining observable values is not

 ##==##